wp-plugins/posttabs/readme.txt

 == Change Log ==

+2.9.3
+11 Nov 2013
+* Remove a few PHP warnings and notices

 2.9.2
 9 Nov 2012
 * Updating readme.txt to get back to the public listing in wordpress.org